digikin/influxdb-perfcounter/readme.md

 7. Copy and replace this information to your telegraf.conf file locally.
 8. Windows 10 kept giving me an issue with the [inputs.processes] part so I just commented that out.

-## Configuration for telegraf agent
+## Configuration for telegraf.conf agent
 ```
 [agent]
   ## Default data collection interval for all inputs